-\textbf{Considerations for designing the steer.} This simplified setup allows us to flexibly simulate the two extreme effects $r^\mathrm{steer}$ can have on the main model $M$.
-At one end, the steer can be \emph{distracting}: it misleads $M$ away from its original correct trajectory and steers it down an incorrect path.
-At the other end, the steer can have \emph{guiding} effects: it provides hints that can potentially guide $M$ towards a correct solution for challenging problems beyond its capability boundaries.

-Based on these desiderata, we design twin tests: (i) \textbf{Recoverability}, which tests whether LLMs can resist a distracting steer and backtrack to previous reasoning, and (ii) \textbf{Guidability}, which tests models' abilities to successfully leverage a guiding steer to surpass their solo-reasoning ability.
+\textbf{Considerations for designing the steer.} This simplified setup enables us to flexibly and scalably test how $M$ behaves when $r^\mathrm{steer}$ falls at two extremes.
+We design twin tests: (i) \textbf{Recoverability}, which tests whether LLMs can resist a incorrect and distracting steer, and backtrack to previous reasoning, and (ii) \textbf{Guidability}, which tests models' abilities to successfully leverage a guiding steer to surpass its solo-reasoning ability.